 Our research showed the significant impact withdrawing cash would have on passengers, especially those on low incomes, children or the 260,000 adults in London without a bank account.
 London TravelWatch’s investigation showed that some stations don’t have a Ticket Stop, usually a newsagent or convenience store, nearby, meaning that it would have been harder to top up an Oyster card with cash.

-You can view all London TravelWatch’s correspondence with TfL over the issue of cashless stations by going to our correspondence page.
+To view all London TravelWatch’s correspondence with TfL over the issue please go to our correspondence page.